+* Note: ASN.1 length limits for DirectoryString are expressed as character limits, not byte limits.

 7.1.4.3 Subscriber Certificate Common Name Attribute

 If present, this attribute MUST contain exactly one entry that is one of the values contained in the Certificate’s subjectAltName extension (see Section 7.1.2.7.12).
 The value of the field MUST be encoded as follows: